cmorten/deno-rollup/examples/importmap/README.md

-# json
+# importmap

-This is a basic example to show Rollup usage with the `json` plugin.
+This is a basic example to show Rollup usage with the `importmap` plugin.

+The Rollup config is defined in the `./rollup.config.ts` file, and specifies that we wish to created ES bundles from our code in the `./src` directory, including source maps.

+The code in `./src` makes use of the mappings in the `./import_map.json` import map.

 ## Usage